bartfeenstra/betty/README.md

 Usage: betty [OPTIONS] COMMAND [ARGS]...

 Options:
-  -c, --configuration TEXT  The path to a Betty site configuration file.
+  -c, --configuration TEXT  The path to a Betty configuration file.
+Defaults
-                            Defaults to betty.json|yaml|yml in the current
+                            to betty.json|yaml|yml in the current working
-                            working directory.
-This will make additional
+                            directory.
+This will make additional commands
-                            commands available.
+                            available.

   --help                    Show this message and exit.